fede183/notes/NotesAWS.md

 - Application health monitoring

 ## AWS CloudFormation

 With AWS CloudFormation, you can treat your infrastructure as code.
 This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

 ## AWS Outposts

 Extend AWS infrastructure and services to different locations including your on-premises data center.

 # Networking

 ## Amazon Virtual Private Cloud (Amazon VPC)

 Imagine the millions of customers who use AWS services.
 Also, imagine the millions of resources that these customers have created, such as Amazon EC2 instances.
 Without boundaries around all of these resources, network traffic would be able to flow between them unrestricted.

-A subnet is a section of a VPC that can contain resources such as Amazon EC2 instances.

 ## Internet gateway

 To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.

 ## Virtual private gateway

 To access private resources in a VPC, you can use a virtual private gateway.

 ## AWS Direct Connect

-AWS Direct Connect(opens in a new tab) is a service that lets you to establish a dedicated private connection between your data center and a VPC.
+Service that lets you to establish a dedicated private connection between your data center and a VPC.

 ## Subnets

-A subnet is a section of a VPC in which you can group resources based on security or operational needs.
+Section of a VPC in which you can group resources based on security or operational needs.
 Subnets can be public or private.

 Public subnets contain resources that need to be accessible by the public, such as an online store’s website.

 Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.

 ## Network ACLs

-A network ACL is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+Virtual firewall that controls inbound and outbound traffic at the subnet level.

 ## Stateless packet filtering

 Network ACLs perform stateless packet filtering.
 They remember nothing and check packets that cross the subnet border each way: inbound and outbound.

 ## Security groups

-A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
+Virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.

 ## Stateful packet filtering

 Security groups perform stateful packet filtering.
 They remember previous decisions made for incoming packets.

 ## VPC component recall

 Recall the purpose of the following four VPC components.
 Compare your response by choosing each VPC component flashcard.

 ## Domain Name System (DNS)

 Suppose that AnyCompany has a website hosted in the AWS Cloud.
 Customers enter the web address into their browser, and they are able to access the website.

 ## Amazon Route 53

-Amazon Route 53(opens in a new tab) is a DNS web service.
+DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.

 # Storage and databases

 ## Instance stores

 Block-level storage volumes behave like physical hard drives.

-An instance store(opens in a new tab) provides temporary block-level storage for an Amazon EC2 instance.
+An instance store provides temporary block-level storage for an Amazon EC2 instance.

 ## Amazon EBS

-Amazon Elastic Block Store (Amazon EBS)(opens in a new tab) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
+Service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

-An EBS snapshot(opens in a new tab) is an incremental backup.
+An EBS snapshot is an incremental backup.
 This means that the first backup taken of a volume copies all the data.
 For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.

 ## Object storage

 In object storage, each object consists of data, metadata, and a key.

 ## Amazon Simple Storage Service (Amazon S3)

-Amazon Simple Storage Service (Amazon S3)(opens in a new tab) is a service that provides object-level storage.
+Service that provides object-level storage.
 Amazon S3 stores data as objects in buckets.
 You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.

 ## Amazon S3 storage classes

-With Amazon S3, you pay only for what you use.
-You can choose from a range of storage classes(opens in a new tab) to select a fit for your business and cost needs.
+You pay only for what you use.
+You can choose from a range of storage classes to select a fit for your business and cost needs.

 ### S3 Standard

 - Designed for frequently accessed data
 - Stores data in a minimum of three Availability Zones

 ### S3 Standard-Infrequent Access (S3 Standard-IA)

 - Ideal for infrequently accessed data
 - Similar to Amazon S3 Standard but has a lower storage price and higher retrieval price

 ### S3 One Zone-Infrequent Access (S3 One Zone-IA)

 - Stores data in a single Availability Zone
 - Has a lower storage price than Amazon S3 Standard-IA

 ### S3 Intelligent-Tiering

 - Ideal for data with unknown or changing access patterns
 - Requires a small monthly monitoring and automation fee per object

 ### S3 Glacier Instant Retrieval

 - Works well for archived data that requires immediate access
 - Can retrieve objects within a few milliseconds

 ### S3 Glacier Flexible Retrieval

 - Low-cost storage designed for data archiving
 - Able to retrieve objects within a few minutes to hours

 ### S3 Glacier Deep Archive

 - Lowest-cost object storage class ideal for archiving
 - Able to retrieve objects within 12 hours

 ### S3 Outposts

 - Creates S3 buckets on Amazon S3 Outposts
 - Makes it easier to retrieve, store, and access data on AWS Outposts

 ## Amazon Elastic File System

-Amazon Elastic File System (Amazon EFS)(opens in a new tab) is a scalable file system used with AWS Cloud services and on-premises resources.
+Scalable file system used with AWS Cloud services and on-premises resources.
 As you add and remove files, Amazon EFS grows and shrinks automatically.
 It can scale on demand to petabytes without disrupting applications.
 Multiple AZ.

 ## Amazon Relational Database Service

-Amazon Relational Database Service (Amazon RDS)(opens in a new tab) is a service that enables you to run relational databases in the AWS Cloud.
+Service that enables you to run relational databases in the AWS Cloud.

-Amazon RDS is a managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.
+Managed service that automates tasks such as hardware provisioning, database setup, patching, and backups.

 ## Amazon Aurora

-Amazon Aurora(opens in a new tab) is an enterprise-class relational database.
+Enterprise-class relational database.
 It is compatible with MySQL and PostgreSQL relational databases.
 It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

 ## Amazon DynamoDB

-Amazon DynamoDB(opens in a new tab) is a key-value database service.
+Key-value database service.
 It delivers single-digit millisecond performance at any scale.
 Serverless and can autoscale.

 ## Amazon Redshift

-Amazon Redshift(opens in a new tab) is a data warehousing service that you can use for big data analytics.
+Data warehousing service that you can use for big data analytics.
 It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

 ## AWS Database Migration Service (AWS DMS)

-AWS Database Migration Service (AWS DMS)(opens in a new tab) enables you to migrate relational databases, nonrelational databases, and other types of data stores.
+Enables you to migrate relational databases, nonrelational databases, and other types of data stores.

 ## Amazon DocumentDB

-Amazon DocumentDB(opens in a new tab) is a document database service that supports MongoDB workloads.
+Document database service that supports MongoDB workloads.
 (MongoDB is a document database program.)

 ## Amazon Neptune

-Amazon Neptune(opens in a new tab) is a graph database service.
+Graph database service.

 ## Amazon Quantum Ledger Database (Amazon QLDB)

-Amazon Quantum Ledger Database (Amazon QLDB)(opens in a new tab) is a ledger database service.
+Ledger database service.

 ## Amazon Managed Blockchain

-Amazon Managed Blockchain(opens in a new tab) is a service that you can use to create and manage blockchain networks with open-source frameworks.
+Service that you can use to create and manage blockchain networks with open-source frameworks.

 ## Amazon ElastiCache

-Amazon ElastiCache(opens in a new tab) is a service that adds caching layers on top of your databases to help improve the read times of common requests.
+Service that adds caching layers on top of your databases to help improve the read times of common requests.

 ## Amazon DynamoDB Accelerator

-Amazon DynamoDB Accelerator (DAX)(opens in a new tab) is an in-memory cache for DynamoDB.
+In-memory cache for DynamoDB.

 # Security

 ## The AWS shared responsibility model

 Throughout this course, you have learned about a variety of resources that you can create in the AWS Cloud.

 ## IAM users

 An IAM user is an identity that you create in AWS.
 It represents the person or application that interacts with AWS services and resources.
 It consists of a name and credentials.

 ## IAM policies

-An IAM policy is a document that allows or denies permissions to AWS services and resources.
+Document that allows or denies permissions to AWS services and resources.

 ## IAM groups

-An IAM group is a collection of IAM users.
+Collection of IAM users.
 When you assign an IAM policy to a group, all users in the group are granted permissions specified by the policy.

 ## IAM roles

 In the coffee shop, an employee rotates to different workstations throughout the day.

 ## AWS Organizations

 Suppose that your company has multiple AWS accounts.
-You can use AWS Organizations(opens in a new tab) to consolidate and manage multiple AWS accounts within a central location.
+You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location.

 ## Organizational units

 In AWS Organizations, you can group accounts into organizational units (OUs) to make it easier to manage accounts with similar business or security requirements.

 ## AWS Artifact

 Depending on your companys industry, you may need to uphold specific standards.
 An audit or inspection will ensure that the company has met those standards.

 Suppose that your company needs to sign an agreement with AWS regarding your use of certain types of information throughout AWS services.
 You can do this through AWS Artifact Agreements.